-Our NDIS support coordination services and specialist support coordination services are available across South Australia, including Eastern Adelaide, Northern Adelaide, Southern Adelaide, Western Adelaide, Adelaide Hills, Barossa Light and Lower North, Fleurieu Peninsula, Murray and Mallee, Yorke and Mid North, Limestone Coast and Eyre, Western and Far North.
+Our NDIS support coordination services and specialist support coordination services are available across Eastern Adelaide, Northern Adelaide, Southern Adelaide, Western Adelaide, Adelaide Hills, Barossa Light and Lower North, and the Fleurieu Peninsula.

 How do I choose a NDIS Support Coordinator?

 There are over 1,500 Support Coordinator organisations registered with the NDIS – so how can you make sure you’re choosing the right one?
 The right Support Coordinator organisation: